ESR-LSRI/Student_Data_Tools/README.md

 # Student_Data_Tools

-A repository of tools and sample code created during the ESR Lakeside Summer Institute
+A repository of tools and sample code created during the ESR Lakeside Summer Research Institute